10 STEPS TO YOUR BEST REST YET!

 7. Cutting complex carbs = potentially cutting sleep

 Most meditation techniques are based on paying attention to the breath.
-Deep, steady and focused breathing can really help to relax the mind and body, especially if we release our thoughts with each breath.
+Deep, steady and focused breathing can help to relax the mind and body, especially if we release our thoughts with each breath.